Faith and the Fruit of a Fig Tree

 We Need Faith

 The disciples are amazed at the power of Jesus to perform this miracle.
-“When the disciples saw it, they marveled, saying, “How did the fig tree wither at once?” (verse 20, emphasis mine) Which is odd to me, because they witnessed so many miracles and the power of God in Jesus yet continued to wonder how He did what He did.
+“When the disciples saw it, they marveled, saying, “How did the fig tree wither at once?” (verse 20, emphasis mine) Which is odd to me, because they witnessed so many miracles yet continued to wonder how He did what He did.
 Even more curiously, they did not ask why He cursed the fig tree.
-Maybe, Jesus’ answer spoke more to the heart of the problem instead.
+Maybe, Jesus’ answer spoke more to the heart of the problem.

 How can we grow our faith?
 It starts by asking God.
 Jesus concludes His lesson by telling the disciples all they have to do is ask and trust that God will provide.